Facts You Should Know About a Hip Contusion

 The force of the injury can also cause damage and inflammation within the joint and to the structures that surround it.
 Understanding the mechanism of injury may help predict what structure is hurt, what tests need to be done, how long it's going to hurt, and what can be done to make it better.

-What Are the Symptoms of Hip Contusions?
+What Are the Symptoms and Signs of Hip Contusions?

 Hip contusions can affect any of the structures that compose the joint.